How to MoneyHow to MoneyHow to MoneyHow to Money

 A lot of airlines are racing to the bottom trying to get their tickets sold as cheaply as possible.
 In order to recoup some of those price cuts, airlines institute some ridiculous fees.
 Everyone hates checked bag fees, but some airlines are charging for things as silly as printing your boarding pass for $10 or charging $3 for water (we’re looking at you Spirit!).

-Instead, consider sticking with Southwest where you can save by only taking carry-on luggage and printing your boarding pass yourself.
+Instead, consider sticking with Southwest where you can save by only taking carry-on luggage and printing your boarding pass yourself, or choosing the best airline credit cards that suit your travel habits.

 Does flying the ultra-discount airlines ever make sense?
 Sure!
 Sometimes you’ll save hundreds on your fare because of their fee-happy business model that carriers like Spirit and Frontier have popularized.
 Just make sure you know the fees ahead of time and factor them into your calculations before you book.